-.

 The graph allows us to view the number of microcystin versus the number of PP1.
 PP1 is represented by a red line and microcystin by a blue line.

-Model 2Tat
+Model 2 – Tat System in E. coli

-, sec system in E. coli, shows a scenario of our E. coli bacterial mop which utilised the twin-arginine translocation (tat) pathway .(make image) This systemincluding the cytoplasm, inner & outer membranes, periplasm, and the extracellular medium.
+Within this model, a scenario of our E. coli bacterial mop which utilised the twin-arginine translocation (tat) pathway was analysed.
+This system included the cytoplasm, inner & outer membranes, the periplasm, and the extracellular medium.
 Fig 2 shows how the world is set up and what the different agents represent.

-Similar to model 1, we have several mechanisms in place in order to simulate accuracy of our bacterial mop.
+Similar to model 1, we have several mechanisms in place in order to accurately simulate the operation of our bacterial mop.
 These come in the form of:

 Sliders